ziotom78/lezioni-astronomia/tomasi-astro2-lezione-03.md

     ($A$ is sometimes called *total absorption*).

--   Therefore, the approximation
+-   Therefore, we can use the approximation
     \[
     A_\lambda \approx \tau_\lambda(l).
     \]
-    can be used.

 # ISM and Distance Measurement